-The GCSE Art & Design course will incur the following costs:
+The GCSE Art & Design course will incur the following costs: Students will be required to purchase 3 sketchbooks during

-- Students will be required to purchase 3 sketchbooks during the course.
-As a guide, it will be approximately £16. - There will also be a voluntary contribution to the printing costs, which is £15 for the academic year. - Students who qualify for Pupil Premium will not be expected to pay these costs.
+- the course.
+As a guide, it will be approximately £16.
+There will also be a voluntary contribution to the printing - costs, which is £15 for the academic year.
+Students who qualify for Pupil Premium will not be expected - Students who qualify for Pupil Premium will not be expected to pay these costs.